Opium: Chemical and physiological properties

 Opium contains two main groups of alkaloids.
 Phenanthrenes such as morphine, codeine, and thebaine are the main psychoactive constituents.
 Isoquinolines such as papaverine and noscapine have no significant central nervous system effects.
 Morphine is the most prevalent and important alkaloid in opium, consisting of 10–16 percent of the total, and is responsible for most of its harmful effects such as lung edema, respiratory difficulties, coma, or cardiac or respiratory collapse.
 Morphine binds to and activates mu opioid receptors in the brain, spinal cord, stomach and intestine.
 Regular use can lead to drug tolerance or physical dependence.
-Chronic opium addicts in 1906 China or modern-day Iran consume an average of eight grams of opium daily.
+Chronic opium addicts in 1906 China consumed an average of eight grams of opium daily; opium addicts in modern Iran are thought to consume about the same.

 Both analgesia and drug addiction are functions of the mu opioid receptor, the class of opioid receptor first identified as responsive to morphine.
 Tolerance is associated with the superactivation of the receptor, which may be affected by the degree of endocytosis caused by the opioid administered, and leads to a superactivation of cyclic AMP signaling.
 Long-term use of morphine in palliative care and the management of chronic pain always entails a risk that the patient develops tolerance or physical dependence.
 There are many kinds of rehabilitation treatment, including pharmacologically based treatments with naltrexone, methadone, or ibogaine.

 In 2021, the International Agency for Research on Cancer concluded that opium is a Group 1 (sufficient evidence) human carcinogen, causing cancers of the larynx, lung, and urinary bladder.